makogan02/cse15l-lab-reports/Lab2.md

 * How do the values of any relevant fields of the class change from this specific request?
 If no values got changed, explain why.

-A temporary string parameter('parameters') gets the value that's right after the '=' in the query.
-This value will be "Hello".
-The '+' in the string are replaced by spaces(nothing happens since there are no spaces) and the result is stored in a new temporary string('text').
+A temporary string list parameter('parameters') gets the value that's right after the '=' in the query as its second element of the list and what's before as its first element.
+The second element in the list has the value "Hello".
+The '+' in the string(second element of the string list) are replaced by spaces(nothing happens since there are no spaces) and the result is stored in a new temporary string('text').
 A new row, row number(row = 2), and the previous temporary string('text') are added to a new temporary string('new_line') using 'String.format'.
 Now the temporary string('new_line') is '"1.
-Hello\n"'. s is '"1.
+Hello\n"'. 's' is also '"1.
 Hello\n"' since s was empty before we appended it.
 The string is appended to 's' and 's' is returned.
 The 'row' variable gets incremented before 's' is returned.
 Now 'row = 2'.